 The SNSOP parent project is a US\$ 129 million targeting a total of 96000 households (67200 for labour intensive public works, and 28800 for DIS) across 15 counties in South Sudan, covering eight (8) states and two (2) Administrative areas.
-The proposed additional financing of US\$ 70 million is comprised of USD\$ 50 million from Window for Host counties and Refugees (WHR) and US\$ 20 million from Performance Based Allocation (PBA) supporting a total of 61,500 households by increasing the caseloads of other existing counties (Juba, Maban, Pariang and Aweil West) with a total of 33,100 households and also extend to 5 new counties that includes Rubkona, Yambio and 3 others that will be selected by the government through NTC by using the Project Targeting Index (PTI) and increasing the caseload of the 5 new counties with 28,400 households.
+The proposed additional financing of US \$ 55 million will support a total of 40,000 households by increasing the caseloads of other counties in the parent project and also extend to three (3) new counties to be selected by the government.
 SNSOP is a grant from the International Development Association (IDA).